Family Fun in Waco

 Explore the history of the oldest major manufacturer of soft drink concentrates and syrups in the United States.
 The Dr. Pepper Museum is housed in the 1906 Artesian Manufacturing and Bottling Company building, where the well is still on display.
 This 116 year-old Texan building is the home of the Nation’s oldest major soft drink.
 There are great historical artifacts and promotional products, as well as a live replica version of the plant bottling process.
 At the end of the tour, you can also enjoy a Dr. Pepper float or Dr. Pepper flavored snacks and candies at the soda fountain.

-The Brazos River is home to many open, grassy areas to hang with friends and family for a picnic.
+Cameron Park, is a 416-acre oasis with towering trees, two rivers, breathtaking cliffs and a multi-use National Recreation Trail System.
+There are many open, grassy areas to hang with friends and family for a picnic or go fishing.
 There are also areas with playgrounds.

 Spend an afternoon watching the boats and wildlife go by, check out the different architecture of the multiple bridges, and enjoy the plethora of artwork and statues along the river.